 This is an astute observation.
 We do not have good direct evidence on the accuracy rates of mindreading.
 Although we lack direct evidence, we may be able to triangulate various measures to get a better picture of the accuracy of mindreading in various conditions.
 For instance, we can look for interpersonal agreement in mindreading a target.
 That is, do subjects looking at the same naturalistic social interaction attribute the same personality traits and mental states to targets?
 Do they make the same behavioral predictions?
 Are their predictions correct?
 It is one thing, as a spectator, to predict how a target will behave.
 It is quite another thing to predict interactive behavior.
 Thus, we can ask whether subjects accurately predict how a target will interact with them.
-Interpersonal agreement and accurate behavioral predictions do not entail accurate mindreading, of course.
-People may make the same mistaken inference, and accurate behavioral predictions could be based on inaccurate mindreading.

-However, it is plausible that interpersonal agreement, accurate (individual and dyadic) behavioral predictions, and accurate mindreading are correlated.
+These measures do not entail accurate mindreading, of course.
+People may make the same mistaken inference, especially if various individuals are employing the same flawed stereotypes or subject to similar types of distorting self-motivated reasoning.
+In such cases, we would see intersubjective agreement without accuracy.
+Moreover, one may inaccurately mindread a target and still make accurate behavioral predictions.
+This can happen in cases where the situational context strongly determines what an individual will do, regardless of what the individual is thinking or feeling.
+In this kind of case, accurate behavioral prediction does not entail accurate mindreading.

+However, if we can find cases of interpersonal agreement amongst individuals from different demographic backgrounds (individuals who have different stereotypes, different motivations, and different in-grouping/out-grouping patterns), this would ease the concern about interpersonal agreement dissociating from accuracy.
+And in cases where we have interpersonal agreement amongst demographically different individuals and accurate (individual and dyadic) behavioral predictions, it is plausible that the agreement and accurate predictions are based on accurate mindreading.
 Finally, in order to get around the introspection confound that Westra highlights, one could have subjects watch actors depicting a naturalistic social interaction and ask subjects to infer the actors’ mental states.
 This avoids the problem of targets having to introspect their previous mental states.

 In order to test the accuracy of mindreading, we need to employ these tests in conditions that evidence suggests are likely to lead to error.
 So, for example, we need to investigate interpersonal agreement, predictive accuracy, and interpreting simulated social interactions when subjects are under extra cognitive load, are likely to experience motivated reasoning (e.g., when they have something to lose or gain), when they have limited exposure to a target, when there are superficial demographic similarities/dissimilarities between the subject and the target, etc. Combining the knowledge of when subjects are more likely to make mindreading errors with these tests will give us a better picture of the overall accuracy of our mindreading abilities.
-If despite being in conditions less favorable to accurate mindreading, subjects still perform well on the mindreading tasks, this would be good reason to think that our mindreading abilities are actually pretty good.
+If, despite being in conditions less favorable to accurate mindreading, subjects still perform well on the mindreading tasks, this would be good reason to think that our mindreading abilities are actually pretty good.